Turkish Land Forces: Cold War era

 In August 1947, the American Military Mission for Aid to Turkey (later prefixed Joint, thus becoming JAMMAT) was established in Ankara.
 Hastened by the Soviet threat during the Turkish Straits crisis, large amounts of United States military aid began arriving.
 JAMMAT began giving significant amounts of advice on the reorganisation and modernisation of the Turkish Army.

 In December 1948, the Turkish Army was described as three armies, 13 army corps, 35 infantry divisions; three cavalry divisions, six armoured brigades, and four fortress commands at 33% of war strength; and 309,300 strong.
 There were also additional security troops.

+In the later stages of the war, the 2nd Armoured Brigade at Gallipoli had been retitled a "division", though, in truth, no changes had been made to its structure.
+An armoured formation in the Gallipoli region was deemed inappropriate.
+Thus, the 2nd Division was retitled back into a brigade, and then in May 1948 transferred to the Muharrem Kÿrÿ-Etimesgut (Ankara) region.

+In May 1948, the Army's armoured units included: